cnumr/EcoIndex/content/en/eco-design/_30_good-practices-tips.md

 {{% info_2_columns_col2 %}}

-Here are some good practices to start with !
+Here are some good practices to start with!

 ### Reduce page weight

 - **Optimize images: choose the right format and reduce the size.** For logos and illustrations: Use SVG format.
 For photos: prefer WebP format or optimized jpeg.
 For icons: pick glyphs or CSS styles.
-- **Avoid videos** or minimize their lenght.
+- **Avoid videos** or minimize their length.
 Provide several formats suitable for viewing contexts, or use services offering optimized formats.
 Disable autoplay.
 - **Compress files**: HTML, CSS, JS...
 - **Enable browser caching** during development to avoid reloading the same data when revisiting